resthub/resthub.org/backbone-stack.rst

 ====================

 You should never use directly labels or texts in your source files.
-All labels should be externalized in order to prepare your application internationalization.
+All labels should be externalized in order to prepare your application for internationalization.
 Doing such thing is pretty simple with RESThub Backbone.js stack thanks to `requireJS i18n plugin <http://requirejs.org/docs/api.html#i18n>`_.

 Please find below the steps needed to internationalize your application.